 Preeclampsia is not always resolved once the baby is born.
 Some women will continue to have high blood pressure after childbirth and need to be monitored over a lifetime.
 These women may need anti-hypertensive medications to control their blood pressure, Jeyabalan said.

-Women who had preeclampsia during pregnancy and may no longer be under the care of a maternal and fetal medicine specialist need to inform their primary care physicians of this pregnancy complication, and they need to be followed more closely for long-term cardiovascular disease, Jeyabalan said.
+Women who had preeclampsia during pregnancy but may no longer be under the care of a maternal and fetal medicine specialist, need to inform their primary care physicians of this pregnancy complication, and they need to be followed more closely by their doctors for long-term cardiovascular disease, Jeyabalan said.

 Women with a history of preeclampsia are twice as likely to have a stroke and are four times as likely to have high blood pressure later in life," according to the American Heart Association.

-But lifestyle changes, such as not smoking, eating a heart-healthy diet, achieving a healthy weight and exercising regularly, can all help a woman reduce her chances of future heart disease.
+But lifestyle changes, such as not smoking, eating a heart-healthy diet, achieving a healthy weight and exercising regularly, can all help a woman to reduce her chances of developing heart disease in the future.